endymion1818/deliciousreverie/src/pages/post/dont-hate-on-jamstack-letter-to-matt.md

 I am overall pleased with this idea because it pulls the rug out from under a lot of cheap, low quality "web design" agencies that have built their empires on the free platform for many years.
 I've worked for a range of these companies and I personally would be happy to see them pivot or be made extinct.

-But that also means there's a lot less work for a developer to do ... so not only was WordPress keeping developers in a cottage industry, it is also forcing people _out_ of that industry at an increasing rate.
+But that also means there's a lot less work for a developer to do ... so not only has WordPress been keeping developers in a cottage industry, it is also forcing people _out_ of that industry at an increasing rate.

 When I looked to the horizon, my colleagues and I could see a world where WordPress was once again the de facto standard for small customers who needed a quick platform, and where agencies turn to using alternatives.